Best Solar Companies in Lancaster, CA

 1974

-Ameco Solar has a good reputation for helpful reps, fair pricing and efficient installations.
-It also has one of the longest warranties we’ve ever seen a solar company offer.
+Ameco Solar stands out for its helpful representatives, fair pricing and consistently efficient installations.
+Plus, it offers one of the longest warranties we’ve seen from any solar company.

-• “Ameco Solar exceeded my expectations with their outstanding service.
+“Ameco Solar exceeded my expectations with their outstanding service.
 From the consultation to the installation, their customer service was 10/10.
-Since getting solar panels with Ameco Solar, I've experienced significant savings.” — Johnny in Lancaster
+Since getting solar panels with Ameco Solar, I’ve experienced significant savings.”

 Pros